-19.1 Precautions when commissioning
+20.2 Precautions when commissioning

-Do NOT perform the test operation while working on the indoor units or the heat exchanger unit.
+Do NOT perform the test operation while working on the indoor units.

-When performing the test operation, NOT ONLY the compressor unit will operate, but the heat exchanger unit and the connected indoor units as well.
-Working on an indoor unit or the heat exchanger unit while performing a test operation is dangerous.
+When performing the test operation, NOT ONLY the outdoor unit, but the connected indoor unit will operate as well.
+Working on an indoor unit while performing a test operation is dangerous.